 No matter what breed of dog you choose, you must teach your children how to behave around their new best friend.
 Any dog can snap if he’s tormented or treated incorrectly.
 So, your kids must learn not to tease the family pet or handle him roughly.
 Always supervise children around dogs, especially toddlers and babies who might grab floppy ears or a waving tail.
 Also, kids must learn that the family dog should be left in peace when he’s eating or sleeping.

 Likewise, your dog must be well-socialized, which means attending puppy training classes.
 With this in mind, you might want to check out our informative article about the American Kennel Club’s S.T.A.R.
 Puppy Program to discover how your puppy and your family could benefit from becoming part of this brilliant incentive scheme.

 Choosing A Breed

-There are over 200 different dog breeds to choose from, so where on earth do you start your search for the perfect family pet?
+There are about 200 different dog breeds to choose from, so where on earth do you start your search for the perfect family pet?

-First, let’s take a look at the six categories of dog breeds as defined by the American Kennel Club.
+First, let’s take a look at the seven categories of dog breeds as defined by the American Kennel Club.